ValRCS/RCS_ML_01_20/NoSQL/Cassandra.md

-# Cassandra - is a scalabale column NoSQL database
+# Cassandra - is a scalable column NoSQL database

  Used for truly big data at CERN, Comcast, eBay, GitHub, GoDaddy, Hulu, Instagram, Intuit, Netflix, Reddit, The Weather Channel